Is Tungsten Carbide The Same As Tungsten?

 What Are The Differences Between Tungsten And Tungsten Carbide?

-Tungsten: A single metallic element.
+Tungsten: It is one metallic element.

 Tungsten lamp spiral